On a predator-prey system with random switching that never converges to its equilibrium: Introduction and main results

 \section{Introduction and main results}

 \mylabel{sec:intro} One of the key issues in ecology is determining when species will persist and when they will go extinct.
-The randomness of the environment makes the dynamics of populations inherently stochastic.
-Therefore, one needs to take into account the combined effects of biotic interactions and environmental fluctuations.
-One way of doing this is by modelling the species as Markov processes and looking at the long-term behavior of these processes (see \cite{C00, ERSS13, EHS15, LES03, SLS09, SBA11, BEM07, BS09, BHS08, CM10, HNY17, HN16}).
+The randomness of the environment makes the dynamics of populations inherently stochastic and therefore we need to take into account the combined effects of biotic interactions and environmental fluctuations.
+One way of doing this is by modelling the densities of various species as Markov processes and looking at their long-term behavior (see \cite{C00, ERSS13, EHS15, LES03, SLS09, SBA11, BEM07, BS09, BHS08, CM10, HNY17, HN16}).

-In order to allow for environmental fluctuations and their effect on the persistence or extinction of species one approach is to study the uniform persistence for non-autonomous differential equations (\cite{T00, ST11, MSZ04}).
-A different approach is to consider systems that have random environmental perturbations.
-One way to do this is by studying stochastic differential equations (\cite{ERSS13, SBA11, HNY17, HN16, HN17, HN17b}).
-The other possible way is looking at stochastic equations driven by a Markov chain.
+In order to allow for environmental fluctuations and their effect on the persistence or extinction of species one approach is to study stochastic differential equations (\cite{ERSS13, SBA11, HNY17, HN16, HN17, HN17b}).
+The other possible approach is to look at stochastic equations driven by a Markov chain.
 These systems are sometimes called\textit{ Piecewise Deterministic Markov Processes (PDMP)} or systems with \textit{telegraph noise}.

-PDMPs have been used recently to prove some very interesting facts about biological populations.
-In \cite{BL16} the authors look at a two dimensional Lotka-Volterra system in a fluctuating environment.
+PDMPs have been used recently to prove some very interesting and counterintuitive facts about biological populations.
+In \cite{BL16} the authors look at a two dimensional competitive Lotka--Volterra system in a fluctuating environment.
 They show that the random switching between two environments that are both favorable to the same species can lead to the extinction of this favored species or to the coexistence of the two competing species (also see \cite{MalHoa16}).
 PDMPs are also used in \cite{M16} where the author studies prey-predator communities where the predator population evolves much faster than the prey.